nicholasjhenry/typist/README.md

 See module documentation for examples.

-## Status

-STATUS: This is a work in progress.
-Do not use in production.

-- [ ] Generate typespec for records
-- [ ] Can a single case union type be treat as a discriminated union type?

 ## Why typist?

 Compared to other libraries, Typist is designed to be terse and optimized for wrapping a